DataTalksClub/data-engineering-zoomcamp/week_7_project/README.md

 The goal of this project is to apply everything we learned in this course and build an end-to-end data pipeline.

+Remember that to pass the project, you must evaluate 3 peers.
+If you don't do that, your project can't be considered compelete.

 ### Submitting